cycle/docs/advanced/daemonizing.md

 }
 ```

-ORM mappers and relations cache will remain intact, speeding up application on next consecutive request.
+ORM mappers and relations cache will remain intact, speeding up the application on next consecutive request.

-> Please note, cleaning the Heap does not commit any changes to database, you must use Transaction for that.
+> Please note, cleaning the Heap does not commit any changes to the database, you must use Transaction for that.

 ## Batch operations
 Identical approach can be used while working with batch data sets: